Imagine that this year, you start building a new house or ministry center. You have a word from God. You have miraculous financial provision.

 A mountain of opposition and impossibility stands in the way.

 With God, a delay is not permanent; it is a step along the way to the fulfillment of His prophetic promise.

 Some of God’s purposes being outworked during a frustration stage are:

-- We (and others) realise that we are not going to fulfil the vision in our own ability
+- We (and others) realize that we are not going to fulfill the vision in our own ability

 - God gets the glory when the promise comes to pass